techiediaries/blog/_posts/2016-11-21-building-and-authenticating-nodejs-apps.markdown

 ### Building the UI

 Next, let's build our views.
-Node Js and Express are very extensible and we have a lot of choices and options when choosing a templating engine for our application.
+Node.js and Express are very extensible and we have a lot of choices and options when choosing a templating engine for our application.
 In this tutorial we will use [Jade](https://pugjs.org/api/getting-started.html) (recently renamed to Pug).
 Jade is perhaps one of the oldest view engines, but other options such as [EJS](http://www.embeddedjs.com/), [Mustache](https://mustache.github.io/), [Dust](http://www.dustjs.com/), and so on exist.
 In our `app.js` file, we already declared that our view engine is going to be Jade, and that our views will be stored in a directory titled views.
 In this tutorial, we won't go over the Jade/Pug syntax, so if you are unfamiliar, please check out the [official tutorial](https://pugjs.org/language/tags.html).

 We are going to build five unique views.
 Jade/Pug allows us to extend one layout and build on top of it, so we are going to do that in this simple application.
 Let's create a file named `layout.jade`.
 Our views will extend this layout and add on their unique properties.
 The contents of this file will be as follows: